sps1112/sps1112.github.io/src/posts/projects/2021-06-2-Pathfinder.md

 </pre>
 </div>

-- This map data in converted into grid nodes whose data is stored locally.
+- This map data is converted into grid nodes whose data is stored locally.
 The Map will get rendered based on the previously defined color scheme.

 <img class="article-screenshot" src="/assets/projects/path1.png" alt=""/>